-The gold mining sector and the companies featured in VanEck's Gold Stocks offer good financial conditions and attractive valuation prices compared with past levels.
-The following graphs show the development of two valuation price metrics: P/E and P/CF from 2017 to today for both Gold Stocks.
+The gold mining sector and the companies featured in VanEck's gold stocks offer good financial conditions and attractive valuation prices compared with past levels.
+The following graphs show the development of two valuation price metrics: P/E and P/CF from 2017 to today for both of the stocks.
 Although valuation prices are attractive compared to past levels, this does not necessarily mean that they are traded at a reasonable or low price.

 The Fund will be sensitive to fluctuations in, and its performance will be contingent upon, to a larger extent on, the general condition of gold and silver ore mining companies.